ShivprasadSagare/SC-Project/README.md

-# SC-Project
+# Aligning facts stored in Wikidata to sentences present in Hindi Wikipedia
-Repository for Team 10.
-Wikidata Wikipedia alignment project for course Social Computing, Spring 2021.
+This is the repository for project in the course **Social Computing, Spring 2021**.

-Description of directories in the repository is as follows:

-# Data
-./Data contains all the different versions of data we have created in the process.
-More information about each version can be found in the readme file inside Data directory.
+### Team Details
+- Team ID: 10
+- Team Members
+  1. Meghana Bommadi
+  2. Vijay Vardhan Alluri
+  3. Swayatta Daw
+  4. Shivprasad Sagare
+- Team mentor: Tushar Abhishek

-# Data Preparation scripts
+### Data
+We fetch English triple data from Wikidata and Hindi Sentences from wikipedia.
+All the versions of data used in the process are stored in the `Data`.

+### Code
-This directory contains all the code developed for preprocessing and data engineering.
+[data_preprocessing](https://github.com/ShivprasadSagare/SC-Project/tree/main/code/data_processing) contains all the code for data fetching, preprocessing and performing EDA.
+The code for baseline models deveoped is present [methods_devloped](https://github.com/ShivprasadSagare/SC-Project/tree/main/code/methods_developed).